yuvaldori/gigaspaces-wiki-jekyll/xap101adm/metrics-user-defined.markdown

 weight: 400
 ---

-{%note title=Technology Preview%}This feature is still under development and is subject to breaking changes until 10.1 is released {%endnote%}

 In addition to the metrics shipped with the product, users are free to define additional metrics for application-specific data using the `@ServiceMetric` annotation.
 For example, suppose we have a `FooService` class which processes some application-specific requests, and we want to measure the number of processed requests:

 {% highlight java %}